w3c/wai-intro-wcag/content/index.fr.md

 ---
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after "#".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:".

 title: "Vue d'ensemble des Règles pour l'accessibilité des contenus Web,  (WCAG)"
 nav_title: "Web Content – WCAG"

-description: Présente le standard international des Règles pour l'accessibilité des contenus web, (WCAG), y compris 2.0 et WCAG 2.1.
-Les documents des WCAG expliquent comment rendre les contenus web plus accessibles aux personnes handicapées.

 lang: fr
-last_updated: 2021-04-06
-permalink: /standards-guidelines/wcag/fr
+last_updated: 2021-04-06  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
   - name: "Sylvie Duchateau"

 github:
   repository: w3c/wai-intro-wcag
-  path: 'content/index.fr.md'
+  path: 'content/index.fr.md' # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

+permalink: /standards-guidelines/wcag/fr  # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
+ref: /standards-guidelines/wcag/  # Do not change this

+description: Présente le standard international des Règles pour l'accessibilité des contenus web, (WCAG), y compris 2.0 et WCAG 2.1.
+Les documents des WCAG expliquent comment rendre les contenus web plus accessibles aux personnes handicapées.
+image: /content-images/wai-intro-wcag/wcag-intro-social.jpg
+feedbackmail: wai@w3.org

+# In the footer below:
+# Do not change the dates
+# Translate the other words below, including "Date:" and "Editor:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
 footer: >
   <p><strong>Date :</strong> Mis à jour le 3 avril 2021.
 Première publication en juillet 2005.</p>
   <p><strong>Auteure :</strong> <a href="http://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
   <p>Développé avec la contribution du Groupe de travail Éducation et Promotion (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>) et le Groupe de travail en charge des règles d'accessibilité (<a href="https://www.w3.org/WAI/about/groups/agwg/">AG WG</a>).</p>
-image: /content-images/wai-intro-wcag/wcag-intro-social.jpg
-feedbackmail: wai@w3.org
-ref: /standards-guidelines/wcag/

 ---

 {::nomarkdown}